MV George Prince ferry disaster: SS Frosta

-The collision
+Collision

 George Prince

 At about 6:00am on October 20, 1976, the George Prince was berthed at the East Bank landing, taking on vehicles.
 Her crew had been on duty all night and was due to get off duty at 7:00.
 She was facing upriver and took on a full load of vehicles, consisting of 20 cars, eight trucks, six motorcycles, and an unknown number of pedestrians.
 Of the passengers aboard, there is no accounting of people in vehicles versus pedestrians.
 About 20 people were crowded in a waiting room to avoid the pre-dawn chill.

 Once loaded, the George Prince departed and made a short run upriver before turning to cross the river.
 She did not give any indication of her departure by radio or horn.
 When operating in tandem, the ferries operated by sight with each other.
 The George Prince proceeded across the river, never changing course nor acknowledging radio traffic.

 According to the survivors, some of the passengers were aware of the Frosta as it traveled upriver, and there was a growing anxiety over what appeared to be a collision course, although this anxiety was somewhat tempered by their belief that the ferry would maneuver to avoid the ship, especially since there was no indication of danger from the George Prince.
 When the Frosta sounded the danger signal, there was an immediate panic from those who could see the ship, and their flight from danger alerted others.
 It can never be known whether the passengers on the side opposite the oncoming ship were aware of the danger, as all the survivors were on the side of the impact.
 When the ferry had nearly finished its voyage across the river, she was struck near the middle of the port side by the bow of the Frosta.
 The force of the collision drove the stem of the Frosta 8 ft into the side, impaling the George Prince on the port side and pushing her sideways up the river.
 The starboard side of the George Prince was quickly submerged, and the vessel capsized almost immediately.
 After capsizing, the ferry was driven under the ship, where the bottoms of the vessels collided.